xqwen/dap/tutorial/multi-SNP_fine-mapping/README.md

 Posterior expected model size: 3.039 (sd = 0.200)
 LogNC = 111.30984 ( Log10NC = 48.341 )
 ```
 The posterior expected model size indicates the posterior expected number of independent association signals within the locus of interest.
-In the above example, this summary statistics indicates that there are roughly 3 independent association signals co-existing in the locus.
+In the above example, this summary statistics indicates that there are roughly 3 independent association signals co-existing in the locus. logNC (and log10NC) gives estimated normalizing constant.

 The last section of the output provides posterior inclusion probabilities for highly ranked SNPs
 ```